bobbyiliev/101-linux-commands-ebook/ebook/en/content/015-the-gzip-command.md

 ## Decompress a directory:

 **Action:**
---- Decompress all of the files in a directory
+--- Decompress all the files in a directory

 **Details:**
 --- Decompress multiple files under a directory from one single archive